 In their 2015 Employment Survey the sector skills body Creative Skillset found that across the whole radio industry 46% employees are women and Black, Asian and Minority Ethnic (BAME) employees make up 9%.
 This compares to 10.9% BAME employees in the rest of the UK workforce.

 The diversity of output is important and specialist music stations now play a bigger role than ever in making available an unprecedented volume and breadth tracks with choice from dedicated Asian stations like Sunrise and Panjab Radio to London Greek Radio and Capital XTRA.

-According to the latest (Q1 2018) RAJAR figures, our sector reaches 60% of the BAME audience, compared to a 45% reach by BBC services.
-It also reaches 67% of listeners considered to be in a lower socio-economic classification (C2DE), compared to 57% reached by the BBC.
+According to RAJAR data (Q2 2018), our sector reaches 60% of the BAME audience, compared to a 45% reach by BBC services.
+It also reaches 67% of listeners considered to be in a lower socio-economic classification (C2DE), compared to 55% reached by the BBC.

 While overall share of hours for all adults is 52% at the BBC compared to 45% at commercial radio, for BAME audiences it is 33% for the BBC and 56% for commercial radio.
 In addition, a quarter of local commercial radio listeners (7 million) do not tune in to any other type of radio service.

 However, there is recognition from the commercial radio sector that more could be done to encourage greater diversity within our industry and so Radiocentre is helping to drive a positive change.